ChamisaE/personal-website/README.md

 ## PWP Milestone 1 Feedback
 Great work - purpose, audience, goal, and persona are well-defined and detailed.
 Beyond the surface, I can definitey see the opportunities you wish to create for future clients of yours.
 I look forward to your content strategy and design concepts in the upcoming milestones.

 Your project files are set up to spec and code looks good.
-Your Milestone 1 passes at Tier III.
+Your Milestone 1 passes at <a href="https://bootcamp-coders.cnm.edu/projects/personal/rubric/">Tier III</a>.
 You are now clear to begin work on Milestone 2α.